microsoft/Broadcast-Development-Kit/README.md

+# Notice

-> NOTICE: This is a PRE-RELEASE project and is still in development.
+This is a PRE-RELEASE project and is still in development.
 The code in this repository is provided "AS IS", without any warranty of any kind.
 Check the [LICENSE](LICENSE) for more information.

 # Broadcast Development Kit